-1. One 15 ml polypropylene centrifuge tube is required per sample (two if fixing in duplicate).
-Add 2 ml of Fixative to each tube, and replace caps.
+1. One 15 mL polypropylene centrifuge tube is required per sample (or two, if fixing in duplicate).
+Add 2 mL of Fixative to each tube, and replace caps.

-Duplicate fixed samples can be prepared, if necessary.
+Duplicate fixed samples should be prepared.

 - 2. Label each tube with the appropriate information.
 If labels are used, ensure they are compatible with ultracold storage.
 It is also helpful to label the cap of each tube. - 3.
 If not using ultra-cold freezer-compatible labels, it is helpful to cover the labels with clear tape, to protect them from splashed liquids and to prevent them from falling off in the freezer. - 4.
 Place the rack of tubes overnight (or longer) at -75 °C to -85 °C to allow for sufficient chilling of the Fixative.